BwithE/jack-attack/README.md

-# Jack-Attack
+# JackAttack

-Jack-Attack is a web application designed to run on a Raspberry Pi Zero configured as a USB HID gadget.
+JackAttack is a web application designed to run on a Raspberry Pi Zero configured as a USB HID gadget.

-Jack-Attack was created for research inspired by P4wnP1.
+JackAttack was created for research inspired by P4wnP1.

 It allows sending custom keyboard keystrokes and key combinations via a web interface, making it ideal for automation, testing, or DIY USB keyboard projects.

 ## DISCLAIMER
-Jack-Attack is not made for illegal purposes.
+JackAttack is not made for illegal purposes.
 Use at your own RISK, preferrably with PERMISSION.

 ## Features